MitchsMisadventures/smm2-mle-discord-bot/README.md

 ## To Do

-* Add TGR integration to validate levels
-* better format embeds!
+* Create database wide commands
+* * Give the ability to view all levels from server, all levels from user, remove all user levels etc.
+* Create SMM2 profile commands